ICN vs DCN vs Claim Control Number in Medical Billing: What’s the Difference?

 DCN as an Attachment Tracking Number

 A DCN can also be used to track documents rather than the claim itself.
 This applies when sending medical records, authorization files, or appeal documents.
-In that situation, the DCN is tied to the paperwork, not the full claim process.
+In that situation, the DCN's meaning in medical billing shifts: it's tied to the paperwork, not the full claim process.

 ICN vs. DCN vs. CCN: Side-by-Side Comparison